sheldonucr/ee260_lab/lab4/README.md

 - Lab4-week3: Full-chip synthesis design and layout for Synopsys ChipTop processor (check off: ChipTop processor chip layout)

-## Lab4-Week1: Verilog Language Training
+## Lab4-Week1: HDL (Hardware Description Language)- Verilog Language

+We will use Verilog, which is standardized as IEEE 1364, a hardware description language (HDL) used to model electronic systems.
+It is most commonly used in the design and verification of digital circuits at the register-transfer level of abstraction. ([refer Wikipedia](https://en.wikipedia.org/wiki/Verilog))

+This lab tutorials consist of 9 Chapters as follows:

+- CHAPTER 1 - Introduction, Hierarchy, and Modelling Structures.

+This section provides background about the history of Verilog.
+It also introduces some of the basic contructs of Verilog models.

+- CHAPTER 2 - Syntax, Lexical Conventions, Data Types, and Memories

+This section addresses the syntax and semantics of the core features of the language.

+- CHAPTER 3 - Expressions and Simulation Mechanics

+This section covers the components of Verilog expressions and the order of execution in Verilog models.

+- CHAPTER 4 - Gate Level Modelling

+This section covers gate level modelling constructs.
+It covers the semantics of Verilog primitives, port expressions, delays, strengths, and user-defined primitives.

+- CHAPTER 5 - Behavioral and Register Transfer Level Modelling

+This section covers the remainder of the language basics: assignments of all kinds, control constructs, time and event controls, tasks and functions, and examples.

+You need to review from chapter 1 thru Chapter 5, Chapter 5-9 can be references for your Verilog programming.

+You need to provide all your answers for the each question to get checked off.
+So please open text editor and write down all the answers to show me for the check off.

 Go to the following Verilog tutorial

 [Verilog Tutorial](http://vol.verilog.com/VOL/main.htm)

-It is recommended for you to review all the chapter, but in this lab4, we will ask you review Chapter 1 to Chapter 5.
-Chapter 5-9 can be references.

-You need to provide all your answers for the each question to get checked off.
-So please open text file and write down all the answers.

 __This lab requires individual lab!
-You cannot do any parter work anymore.__
+You cannot do any partner work anymore.__

+### Synopsys Verilog Compiler Simulator (Verilog Compiler ) Tutorial